Treasurer and Board Member

 Paige graduated from The Ohio University with a Bachelor’s Degree in Psychology in 1990 and from The University of Georgia with a Masters of Education Degree in School Counseling in 1998.
 For nine years, she worked as an Elementary School Counselor in Rockdale County, during which time she became licensed as a Professional Counselor and Registered Play Therapist and Supervisor.

-She worked in the private practice setting for 9 years before returning to school counseling in Newton County.
+She worked in the private practice setting for 9 years before returning to school counseling.
 Paige has a passion for working with children and using play therapy.
 For over 10 years, she has served as an active volunteer at all of the GAPT conferences, as well as, volunteering at several promotional events.
-She is a member of the National Board for Certified Counselors, the American Counseling Association, the Georgia School Counseling Association, the Association for Play Therapy and the Georgia Association for Play Therapy.
+She is a member of the National Board for Certified Counselors, the American Counseling Association, the Georgia School Counseling Association, the Association for Play Therapy, and the Georgia Association for Play Therapy.